IonicaBizau/node-fortran/DOCUMENTATION.md

 You can see below the API reference of this module.

 ### `fortran(input, callback)`
-Runs Fortran code from Node.JS side.
+Runs Fortran code from the Node.js side.

 #### Params
 - **String|Path** `input`: The Fortran code to execute, or a path to a Fortran file (generally having the `.f` extension).